alanxu89/text2video/README.md

 The second model architecture we implemented is to add temporal layers to existing SD unets, described in [videoldm.py](videoldm.py) and [videoldm_blocks.py](videoldm_blocks.py).
 This architecture is first proposed in Align your Latents paper (https://arxiv.org/abs/2304.08818).
 A reference implementation is given by https://github.com/srpkdyy/VideoLDM and we adapt it to our unified training framework.

 ## data preprocessing
-We choose to preprocess video data with pretrained VAE and captions with existing text encoder first.
-In the next step, the model (STDiT or VideoLDM) loads the preprocessed data and do the diffusion training in latent space.
+We choose to preprocess video data with pretrained VAE and captions with existing text encoder first, as in [preprocess_encoding.py](preprocess_encoding.py).
+Next, the model (STDiT or VideoLDM) loads the preprocessed data and do the diffusion training in latent space.